-There is a particularly interesting argument that may be incited when one begins to discuss whether Travis Bickle was indeed a victim to psychosis, or only a vigilante in Scorcese’s 1976 masterpiece of a film.
+There is a particularly interesting argument that may be incited when one begins to discuss whether Travis Bickle was indeed a victim to psychosis or only a vigilante in Scorcese’s 1976 masterpiece of a film.
 I personally side with the former, which is the reason this film finds itself a place on this list.
-In fact, I do believe ‘Taxi Driver’ is one of the boldest character studies out there, trying to get at the root of it, rather than just showcasing the psychopath.
+In fact, I do believe ‘Taxi Driver’ is one of the boldest character studies out there that tries to get at the root of it, rather than just showcasing the behavior of a psychopath.
 Is a psychopath born, or is he created?

-While the film doesn’t offer any clear answers, upon multiple viewings, and through the notes in his diary, one begins to steadily deconstruct Bickle’s character, and why he became the ‘madman’ that he did; his steady descent into psychosis becomes somewhat gaugeable.
+The film doesn’t offer any clear answers upon multiple viewings.
+But through the notes in his diary, one begins to steadily deconstruct Bickle’s character and understand why he became a ‘madman.’
+With that said, his steady descent into psychosis becomes somewhat gaugeable.
 We all grew immensely fond of Bickle as a character, even though more than half of what he did in the film was illegal.
 That goes on to show an even deeper aspect of psychosis that stemmed itself in the form of vigilantism in the film, and it is for this intense character development and breakdown of the city’s sleaze and mirk, that it remains one of the best and most significant films ever made.

 7. Se7en (1995)

-‘Se7en’, as if its premise wasn’t interesting enough, had a finale so devastating and shocking, it drained one as a viewer.
-John Doe was the textbook definition of a psychopath turned serial killer but the horrendousness of his actions transcended either.
+‘Se7en’, as if its premise wasn’t interesting enough, had a finale so devastating and shocking that it drained one as a viewer.
+John Doe was the textbook definition of a psychopath turned serial killer, but the dreadfulness of his actions transcended either.
 If you’ve seen the film, you’d know that the MO of the murders were the seven cardinal sins.
 Why he’d commit those murders and choose that as his MO in the first place is what defines the extent of his psychopathy.
 Keven Spacey, in the role of John Doe delivers a chilling performance that is only complemented by the eerie calm straight face he holds before confessing to the murders in the end.